 Other symptoms may include:

 The cause must be identified and treated right away.
-Treatment typically involves surgery and antibiotics.
+Treatment typically involves surgery, antibiotics, or both.

 Peritonitis can be life threatening and may cause complications.
 These depend on the type of peritonitis.

-Go to the emergency room or call the local emergency number (such as 911) if you have symptoms of peritonitis.
+Go to the emergency room or call 911 or the local emergency number if you have symptoms of peritonitis.

 Bush LM, Levison ME.
 Peritonitis and intraperitoneal abscesses.
 In: Bennett JE, Dolin R, Blaser MJ, eds.
 Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
 9th ed.
 Philadelphia, PA: Elsevier; 2020:chap 74.